-The helicopter can be deployed in combat, target acquisition and designation, maritime patrol and convoy escort missions.
+The helicopter can be deployed in combat, target acquisition and designation, maritime patrol, and convoy escort missions.

-The first Ka-52K prototype made its maiden flight in March 2015 and was displayed at International Maritime Defence Show (IMDS-2015) in July 2015.
+The first Ka-52K prototype made its maiden flight in March 2015 and was displayed at the International Maritime Defence Show (IMDS-2015) in July 2015.
 Russia signed an agreement with Egypt for the delivery of 46 Ka-52K ship-based attack helicopters in December 2015.